What are 3 interesting facts about Oprah Winfrey?

 Q: What is Oprah Winfrey’s net worth?

-A: As of 2021, Oprah Winfrey’s net worth is estimated to be around $2.7 billion, according to Forbes.
+A: As of 2021, Oprah Winfrey’s net worth is estimated to be around $2.7 billion, making her one of the wealthiest self-made women in the world.

 Q: Has Oprah Winfrey ever run for political office?